By Gary Anderson

 1. Seat Belts

 Seat belts weren’t standard on any British cars until well into the 1970s, though many models came with fastening points as early as the mid-1960s.
 As such, they aren’t required in most states, but are still critical to both driving ease as well as safety.
 Make no mistake; you’re much safer inside a car than outside it in an accident, no matter what vintage or model you’re driving.
+According to experts like car accident attorneys, if you do get into an auto accident, you may contact a personal injury lawyer or an auto accident attorney for assistance with claims.

 The Moss catalog offers kits for most British cars, and the only decision you need to make is whether you want the retractable style or can deal with the loose variety.